ropensci-review-tools/ropensci-review-tools/docs/maintenance/ropensci-review-bot.md

 ## Docker Containers

-### mpadge/pkgcheck
+### ghcr.io/ropensci-review-tools/pkgcheck:latest

 This Docker image contains most of the system libraries required to build the `roreviewapi` container.
 These include all libraries contained in the [GitHub Ubuntu 20.04 runner](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md), and a selection of R packages.
-The image is [stored on Dockerhub](https://hub.docker.com/r/mpadge/pkgcheck), and rebuilt as a [GitHub action](https://github.com/ropensci-review-tools/pkgcheck/blob/main/.github/workflows/docker.yaml) as a weekly cron job (as well as on every push).
+The image is [stored on the GitHub Container Registry](https://ghcr.io/ropensci-review-tools/pkgcheck), and rebuilt as a [GitHub action](https://github.com/ropensci-review-tools/pkgcheck/blob/main/.github/workflows/docker.yaml) as a weekly cron job (as well as on every push).